rerupp/rust_playground/README.md

 ## A quick Rust review

 The first year or so was pretty frustrating.
-Coming from a C++, C#, and Java background, thinking outside the object model architecture those languages employ was difficult.
-Almost the opposite of moving from Fortran and C to an object oriented architecture.
+Coming from a C++, C#, and Java background building as a "Rustacean" was certainly a change.
+Almost the opposite of moving from languages like `Fortran` and `C` to an object model architecture.

-Now that it has been a little over 2 years I really like working with this language.
-I feel like the language still needs to mature a bit but the community is active.
-While asychronous function calls are supported in the language the runtime is left to `crates.io`.
-It would really be nice if there was an official library version

-References to objects and their lifetimes continues to be a source of frustration for me.
-I
-understand why they are needed and how to use them however getting into the lifetime muck can be a headache.
-That said the standard library has object counting containers such as `Rc<T>` that provide an alternative.
-Yes there is overhead using them but we did that for years using `stl` smart pointers.
+Now that I've got several years playing with `Rust`, I really like the language.
+Object lifetimes, while sometimes frustrating, are much easier to work through and follow.
+While still a young language it continues to mature and move forward.
+One of the most exciting growths is the progress being made towards asynchronous functions parity in the `std` library.

+The development environment is also moving forward.
+The compiler is faster now and better at providing diagnostics for programming errors.
+When panics occur messages are more clear and precise, particularly for common errors.

 ### Things I like

 * The absence of exceptions in code.
-I think that was one of the Rustisms I thought "yeah, right" but I'm a believer now.
-Thank goodness for the syntactical surgar the Rust compiler team has in place otherwise it would be a PITA.
+That was one of the `Rust` paradigms I thought "yeah, right" but now I'm a believer.
-* The data is immutable by default paradigm is okay.
-It supports not having to build out infrastructure allowing beans to be readonly like is so prevalent in C# and Java.
-Directly referencing data in a bean is okay because you can't change it unless someone says it's okay.
+* The "data is immutable by default" paradigm.
+It facilitates read-only access to bean-like
+  `struct`s by simply not marking them mutable.
+You don't need to introduce a read-only interface or add code metadata to access attributes.
+* Code refactoring.
+I've gone through some pretty major re-writes to the weather front-end and backend library.
+Assuming no logic errors are made, if it compiles it works.
+Really confidence inspiring.
+* `Rust` executables are quick.
+Enough said.
+* The `Rust` community crate registry.
+Packages such as `clap`, `chrono`, `serde`, `termio` and `rusqlite` are surprisingly mature.
-* Having the `cargo` tool to do tasks like compile, execute, and produce code documentation.
-I don't need to learn a whole new language syntax such as `make`, `mvn`, or `gradle`.
+* The `cargo` tool.
+Using it perform tasks like add dependencies, compile, execute, and produce code documentation means I didn't need to learn a whole new language syntax such as with `make`, `mvn`, or `gradle`.

 ### Things I don't care for (today)

 * Compile time.
-I think there are plans to address this but it is annoying right now.
-For a large project I can envision complie times that could take a long time to complete.
+There is progress being made on this front but compiles are still a little slow.
+  For a really large project I could see this being an issue.
+On the other side the structure of a large project could mitigate some of my concerns.

 ## Rust notes

 This is a collection of things I seem to keep looking up when I come across issues.

-* `CARGO_LOG=cargo::core::compiler::fingerprint=info` will instruct `cargo` to log dependencies to help you understand why rebuilds are occuring.
-This helped identify issues with `BitDefender` muking with file timestamps and causing libraries to be rebuilt.
+* `CARGO_LOG=cargo::core::compiler::fingerprint=info` will instruct `cargo` to log dependencies to help you understand why rebuilds are occurring.
+This helped identify issues with `BitDefender` messing with file timestamps and causing libraries to be rebuilt.